 PRODUCTS USED FOR THIS RECIPE:

-I probably sound like a broken record, but if you don't own a cast iron skillet, you better get one now!
+I probably sound like a broken record, but if you don't own a cast-iron skillet, you better get one now!
 I use mine in 90% of the food I cook.
 They have plenty of benefits: they're non-stick, they're chemical-free, they're easy to clean, they go from stovetop to oven, they have a long lifespan and are nearly indestructible, they fortify your food with iron, and best of all - they're inexpensive!

 Cast iron cookware makes cooking much easier!
 If you haven't already, you'll definitely need to pick at least one up.
 I suggest a 12-inch as it is big enough but not too big.

 You can never have enough mixing bowls if you ask me.
-Any bowls will do a job, but I prefer glass bowl with a lid.
+Any bowls will do a job, but I prefer a glass bowl with a lid.
 I used to have stainless steel colored bowls, but after a few times in my dishwasher, the color started to peel off.
 The bowls are still functional but ugly AF.
 You can browse and find the ones you like the most.

-We tend to skimp on good quality cutting boards and use cheap, plastic and rubber boards or put it on our wish list that never gets fulfilled because our dear family thinks they know you better and buy you something completely different that you don't have a use for.
+We tend to skimp on good quality cutting boards and use cheap, plastic, and rubber boards or put it on our wish list that never gets fulfilled because our dear family thinks they know you better and buy you something completely different that you don't have a use for.
 Sound familiar?
 Seriously, what's the point of asking us what we want if they're not going to buy it? 🤷♀️

 So do yourself a favor and get a good cutting board.
 You will love bamboo boards, not only because they're not expensive but also because they're light in weight, durable, and protects your cutlery.
 Have I mentioned they look pretty too?